addshore/gitanalysis/README.md

 **TODOs:**

+- Script to run the stuff over multiple years? and compile a table result?
+- Auto plotting data?
+- Define the team changes through time
 - Think about allowing the definition of multiple teams?
 - Stop files from being allowed in multiple components? (maybe?)
 Maybe with regex includes and excludes?
 - Tests